-NEW YORK, Sept 12 (Reuters) - Verizon Wireless will not take a big hit to its wireless profit margins this quarter from the Apple Inc iPhone 5 launch this month, according to Fran Shammo, the Chief Financial Officer of parent company Verizon Communications.
+NEW YORK (Reuters) - Verizon Wireless will not take a big hit to its wireless profit margins this quarter from the Apple Inc iPhone 5 launch this month, according to Fran Shammo, chief financial officer of parent company Verizon Communications.

-And the short-term revenue decline from the company's new data share plans will be lower than Shammo had feared because customers are buying bigger buckets of data than expected, the executive said during an investor webcast on Wednesday .
+And the short-term revenue decline from the company's new data share plans will be less than Shammo had feared because customers are buying bigger buckets of data than it had expected, the executive said during an investor webcast on Wednesday.

 The new plans, which allow families to share one data plan, and the iPhone launch had been concerns for some investors ahead of Verizon's third quarter results.

-Verizon Wireless and its rivals AT&T Inc and Sprint Nextel all pay Apple hefty subsidies for each iPhone they sell so that they can give consumers discounts for the phone in exchange for tying them into two-year contracts.
+Market leader Verizon Wireless and its biggest rivals AT&T Inc and Sprint Nextel all pay Apple hefty subsidies for each iPhone they sell as consumers get discounts for the phones in exchange for signing 2-year contracts.

-But if volumes are high in the fourth quarter then Verizon Wireless profit margins will be reduced he said without giving a specific estimate.
+But if volumes are high in the fourth quarter, Verizon Wireless' profit margins will be reduced, he said without giving a specific estimate.